Law & Social Inquiry

 Edited By: Edited by Christopher W. Schmidt.
 Review Section Editor: Howard S. Erlanger

 ISI Journal Citation Reports © Ranking: 2013: 69/131 (Law)

 Get Free New Issue Alerts by Email

-We are pleased to announce the results of Law and Social Inquiry’s 2010 Graduate Student Paper Competition.
-The winner is Jaeeun Kim, a PhD candidate in the Sociology Department at the University of California, Los Angeles.
+We are pleased to announce the results of Law and Social Inquiry’s 2013 Graduate Student Paper Competition.
+The winner is Esther Sullivan, a PhD candidate in the Sociology Department at the University of Texas at Austin.
 The Editors offer their sincere congratulations.
-The winning paper will be published during 2011 in a forthcoming issue of the Journal.
+The winning paper will be published during 2014 in a forthcoming issue of the Journal.
 In the meantime, we are pleased to take this opportunity to honor and acknowledge our winning author and to supply readers with the abstract of the paper as a foretaste of what to expect.

 Halfway Homeowners: Eviction and Forced Relocation in a Florida Manufactured Home Park